 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-QUADRATURE_WEIGHTS_VANDERMONDE_2D is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+quadrature_weights_vandermonde_2d is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-QUADRATURE_LEAST_SQUARES, a MATLAB library which computes weights for "sub-interpolatory" quadrature rules, that is, it estimates integrals by integrating a polynomial that approximates the function data in a least squares sense.
+quadrature_least_squares, a MATLAB code which computes weights for "sub-interpolatory" quadrature rules, that is, it estimates integrals by integrating a polynomial that approximates the function data in a least squares sense.

-QUADRATURE_GOLUB_WELSCH, a MATLAB library which computes the points and weights of a Gaussian quadrature rule using the Golub-Welsch procedure, assuming that the points have been specified.
+quadrature_golub_welsch, a MATLAB code which computes the points and weights of a gaussian quadrature rule using the golub-welsch procedure, assuming that the points have been specified.

-QUADRATURE_WEIGHTS_VANDERMONDE, a MATLAB library which computes the weights of a 1D quadrature rule using the Vandermonde matrix, assuming that the points have been specified.
+quadrature_weights_vandermonde, a MATLAB code which computes the weights of a 1d quadrature rule using the vandermonde matrix, assuming that the points have been specified.

-QUADRULE, a MATLAB library which defines quadrature rules for 1-dimensional domains.
+quadrule, a MATLAB code which defines quadrature rules for 1-dimensional domains.

 computes the weights for interpolatory quadrature rule;

-VANDERMONDE, a MATLAB library which carries out certain operations associated with the Vandermonde matrix.
+vandermonde, a MATLAB code which carries out certain operations associated with the vandermonde matrix.